faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

     - The trend could be the crashes become more commonplace (going above 25%) but we don't.
     - The trend could be the crashes only occur on certain days, but that is not the case.

 This example is harder to understand.
 We need an understanding of the architecture of the app to ask good questions.
 Some clues appear.
 There are 6 types of rendering thread, one of whom is fine.
-Also the main thread is fine.
+In addition, the main thread is fine.
 We need to explore the relevant differences between them.

 When we have a problem that does not always happen, one strategy is to think about what could make the problem worse, and thus happen more frequently.
 Then when we have a candidate solution we can set a confidence threshold for the fix given that we are able to induce the otherwise rare or less frequent problem.

 Another clue is that 25% of installs have the problem.
 If the problem was due to the population of different hardware and thus varying hardware capability, we could see that about 25% of users are on iPad versus iPhone.
-However, being strictly a 25% problem without it varying is a marker to tell us maybe something else in the environment is affecting the behaviour of the app.
-Perhaps during installation, a server is picked in round-robin fashion amongst 4 servers that host the back-end for the game.
+However, being strictly a 25% problem without it varying is a marker to tell us maybe something else in the environment is affecting the behavior of the app.
+Perhaps during installation, a server is picked in round-robin fashion amongst four servers that host the back-end for the game.
 Furthermore, during development, perhaps the server used is a special development server different from production servers used by our customers.
 Again, the IS NOT section provides the most revealing clues as to where to look for a potential solution.

 If we did not do Analytic Troubleshooting, in this example the first instinct would be to check for memory leaks, memory pressure, hardware limitations, etc.  That kind of analysis can easily consume a week of engineering effort.
-Whilst it is possible for such issues to result in dropped frames they are only a portion of the problem scenario we are in; they would not explain why exactly 25% of users hit the problem.
+Whilst it is possible for such issues to result in dropped frames that would not fully explain the pattern of defects we see; they would not explain why exactly 25% of users hit the problem.